-I've spent 20 years inside agencies.
+I've spent almost 20 years inside agencies.

-I know where margin goes.
+I know where profit goes.

 Most agencies don't fail because they lack clients - they fail because they don't know if they can deliver what they've promised.
 Deadlines slip, freelancers are pulled in at a premium, and profit disappears before anyone notices.